python-pillow/Pillow/docs/handbook/writing-your-own-image-plugin.rst

 To be able to read the file as well as just identifying it, the ``tile`` attribute must also be set.
 This attribute consists of a list of tile descriptors, where each descriptor specifies how data should be loaded to a given region in the image.

 In most cases, only a single descriptor is used, covering the full image.
+:py:class:`.PsdImagePlugin.PsdImageFile` uses multiple tiles to combine channels within a single layer, given that the channels are stored separately, one after the other.

 The tile descriptor is a 4-tuple with the following contents::